GreatYisa/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project

 Welcome to the **Data Warehouse and Analytics project** repository!
-This project demostrate a comprehensive dta warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demostrate a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project to highlights industry best practice in data engineering and analytics.

 --